My American Creed

 Since I was a kid I’ve looked up to my dad and have been inspired by him, but the best thing he inspired me to do was become hardworking and not let my laziness get in the way of my work, and I don’t.
 I even take other people’s shifts at work and get more hours.
 I know how to save money and prioritize.
 When I know I need something I make that my top priority and don’t let things get in the way of me getting it.
 This is all thanks to my dad for showing me how important it is to be a hard worker and keep my priorities straight.

-Oak Park High School - Oakland Writing Project
+More responses from Oak Park High School - Oakland Writing Project

 More responses from Michigan

-More responses about "creed"
+More responses from "creed"